MeHAF Community Advisory Committee

 Fowsia Musse

-Fowsia Musse is the Executive Director of Maine Community Integration and a Community Health Outreach Worker at Healthy Androscoggin.
+Fowsia Musse (she/her) is the Executive Director of Maine Community Integration and a Community Health Outreach Worker at Healthy Androscoggin.
 She has demonstrated her goal as a leader of the local Healthy Androscoggin where she is educating families about Lead Poisoning Prevention.
 She effectively leads situations involving conflict while balancing her personal leadership style with the demands of the organization.
 Fowsia is a member of the Pine Tree Youth Organization board, president of the Neighborhood Housing League, board member of the 21st Century after school program in Lewiston High School Program, and is a coordinator for Maine Community Integrations (MCI), which is an ethnic based organization.
 In the past she has worked as a medically certified interpreter helping the new Mainer population navigate the very complicated health care system.
 Fowsia is a cultural broker and "bridger" when it comes to diffusing conflicts, immediate community conflict, and working toward bettering the relationships between neighborhoods so they can have cohesiveness.

 Jessica Oakes, LCSW, LADC